MetiUmashri/oibsip_level2/README.md

 # oibsip_level2
-A culmination of all 4 tasks performed during the internship
+A culmination of all 4 tasks performed during the oasis infobyte internship

 I have completed level 2 of Web Development & Design Task 1 - Calculator